j4w8n/sveltekit-supabase-ssr/README.md

     - Under "Auth Providers", enable and configure the relevant ones for you.
         - If using the phone OTP login, you must setup an SMS provider.
 You can use Twilio Verify and get a $15 credit.

+5. If creating Supabase database types, code points to `src/DatabaseDefinitions.ts`; so save them there or change the path in `src/app.d.ts`.

 ## Run!

 ```